amillerb/fta-liftandshift-dcmigration/doc/devops-iac-migration.md

 #### [prev](./devops-iac-testing.md) | [home](./welcome.md)

 ## 1 Pipeline Execution for Migration
 ### 1.1\.
-Example Pipeline Stages for Migration
+Example Pipeline Stages for Migration utilizing the provided [template](./pipelines/migration-pipeline.yml).
 - Setup Cutover Window within the pipeline
+    - Ensure that there is already a backup of the servers before cutover
 - Initialize Migration
-    - Declare input parameters
+    - Declare input parameters and modify Target Subscription
 - Start Migration
     - Migrate via IaC in specified waves (non-prod to prod as recommended path)
 - Have rollback plan ready for execution if needed (send traffic to previous server)

 ## 2 Post Go-Live